lunchclass/absolute/docs/code_review.md

 ## Request reviews
 If you are a code owner, please review within 24 hours when you get review requests.
 (Exclude holidays and weekends) At least reviewers should leave the meaningful comment.
-Do not critisize and aggressive to reviewees.
+Do not criticize and aggressive to reviewees.
 Please respect. :D

 ## Approve reviews
 Reviews are approved when code owners comment *LGTM* then approve. *LGTM* means `Looks Good to me`.